meashiri/ctf-writeups/gh-pages/content/posts/202306-DanteCTF/index.md

      250     250    1635
 ```

-`common_substring.sh` is a bash script that compiles two strings (which are the long hex strings representing the content of two randomly picked files).
+`common_substring.sh` is a bash script that compares two strings and finds the longest substring that is common between them.
+In this case, the two strings are the long hex strings representing the content of two randomly picked files.
 Given that the problem descripts states that the encryption is AES-CBC, we can presume that these 48 bytes are the KEY and IV.
 The only matching scheme is AES-256-CBC, which has a 16 Byte IV and a 32 Byte Key.

 ```
 (py3) % common_substring.sh `xxd -c 1000 -p WHKDzNMIpiCJkEcC` `xxd -c 1000 -p xxTNmngkPZJyezEo`  | fold -w 32
     5cf3c0f06ffb02fea39b6dabde286720        IV      KEY
     9e96863463a4b78b55aa4d88b033811e        KEY  or KEY
     3aba1b257944afdf4f620b0fe47ba1b8        KEY     IV
-    5c3a434243
+    5c3a434243                           [MARKER - IGNORE]
                                             (1)     (2)
 ```
 The 48 bytes of the information can be either IV (16) + KEY (32)  or KEY(32) + IV (16).
 The second combination worked for a sample file.
 Now, we need to automate the decryption.
 I wanted to take a slightly more complicated route of decrypting everything on the fly, without having to create any copies.